Spring and Summer are the perfect time for picnics! But what can you do if there’s a rainy day?

 This post contains Amazon Affiliate links.
 Please see our Disclosure for details.

-- 2 small colourful plastic or paper plates, bowls, and cups
+- Several small colourful plastic or paper plates, bowls, and cups

-- green and yellow coloured rice (see the bottom of this post for instructions on how to make – don’t worry – it’s SUPER easy!)
+- Yellow and/or green coloured rice (see the bottom of this post for instructions on how to make – don’t worry – it’s SUPER easy!)

-- lemon or orange scented essential oil or food extract (optional: to stir into yellow “lemonade” rice to add a nice scent!)
+- Pure lemon extract (to stir into yellow “lemonade” rice to add a nice scent!)

-- a colour copy of the PICNIC letters printable (click here to download)
+- A colour copy of the PICNIC BASKET letters printable (click here to download)

-- Optional: a variety of other “picnic-y” type things like ketchup/mustard bottles, fake food, small plastic utensils (we used cocktail forks)
+- Optional: a variety of other “picnic-y” type things like ketchup/mustard bottles, fake food, small plastic utensils, small magnifying glass

 Picnic Bin Setup